 - Level 1 The student meets with the faculty member.
-If the issue is not resolved, the student proceeds to the next level. - Level 2 The student meets with the appropriate academic dean.
-If the issue is still unresolved, the student proceeds to the next level - Level 3 The student meets with the Senior Director of The Center for Student Success who will forward the case on to the Academic Standards, Policies & Procedures Committee.
-This committee will make its recommendation to the Vice President of Academic Affairs who then renders a binding decision.
+If the issue is not resolved, the student proceeds to the next level. - Level 2 The student meets with the appropriate department chair, director, or academic dean (in the case where a department has a coordinator).
+If the issue is still unresolved, the student proceeds to the next level. - Level 3 The student meets with the Senior Director of The Center for Student Success who will forward the case on to the Academic Standards, Policies & Procedures Committee.
+This committee will make its recommendation to the Senior Vice President of Academic Affairs who then renders a binding decision.